overviewer/Minecraft-Overviewer/docs/options.rst

 .. cmdoption:: --skip-js

-    Skip the generation and output of markers.js and regions.js to the output directory.
+    Skip the generation and output of markers.js, which is typically generated from the signs in your world.
+This is useful if you want to generate your own and don't want this one getting in the way.

     **Settings file:**
         Option name: ``skipjs``